barghavi11/QuotesBot/README.md

 # Quotes Bot

-A Discord Bot to parse through and remind you of some of your and your friend's funniest quotes!
+A Discord Bot to parse through and remind you of your server's funniest quotes!

 # Future Plans